 How is MLOps Different From DevOps: A Detailed Comparison

-You will learn in this article how MLOps solutions can validate your machine learning model against common issues like data drift and concept drift and how it extends current DevOps practices.
+In this article, you will learn how MLOps solutions can validate your Machine Learning model against common issues like data drift and concept drift and how it extends current DevOps practices.
+Particularly:

-- What are the specific aspects where MLOps significantly differs from MLOps and require a different approach.
+- The specific aspects where MLOps significantly differ from MLOps and require a different approach.

 DevOps is a software development framework to increase the speed and reliability of large-scale software system development and operation.
 It combines software development, testing, and operations practices into a single central repository and implements quality assurance checks with automatic feedback loops.

 Core building blocks of DevOps are automated steps to merge and test code at different stages of the development cycle.

 A common approach to group these steps is to separate code integration from delivery: